 First steps to making wheat as healthy as oats

 The trial wheat plants were grown in a controlled field trial (approved by the Office of the Gene Technology Regulator) to get enough grain to evaluate the suitability for bread-making and potential health benefits such as lowering the level of cholesterol reabsorption.
-If this is successful, we plan to use conventional breeding techniques to develop a wheat for public consumption.
+Nutritional trials with small animals fed white flours milled from wheat grown in the field showed strong metabolic health indicators and positive indications of cholesterol lowering properties compared to control wheat flour.

 As wheat is consumed by a large proportion of the population on a daily basis and in much greater amounts than barley or oats, wheat grain with high levels of soluble betaglucan could have high socio-economic impact by bringing heart health benefits to the community.